There is no question ending ANY marriage can be difficult and emotional. And, ending a short-term marriage can be even more of a challenge.

 Nevada is a community property state.
 This means that all income earned and all assets acquired during the marriage are community property.

-Community property belongs to both spouses equally, so it must be split equally between the spouses at divorce.
+Community property belongs to both spouses equally, unlike marital property, so it must be split equally between the spouses at divorce.

 The same thing goes for debts.
 Any debt incurred during the marriage is going to be considered the equal debt of both spouses.
 That means you are both equally responsible for any debts incurred during marriage.